 Rec 21 – Codes for Passengers, Types of Cargo, Packages and Packaging Materials (with Complementary Codes for Package Names

 In eSM, the units of measurement are defined by the list of allowed values in ‘ESMUnitOfMeasureType’.
 Currently, not all eSM values are present in the UNECE recommendations.
-Requesting additions is a lengthy process and only a subset of the eSM values is therefore supported in Phase 1.
+Requesting additions is a lengthy process and only a subset of the eSM values is therefore supported.
+If additional units of measurement are required, the affected member company is responsible to request the relevant additions to the UNECE recommendations.
+In such a case, Energy Traders Europe offers to assist in the process and find supporters for this request.

 E-Invoicing users and service providers will map units of measurement from eSM invoices to Peppol as best as possible, see the following tables.

-Note: Missing UoMs will be temporarily suspended in eSM while they are requested to be added to the UNECE code lists for later adoption in Peppol.
+Note: Missing UoMs are temporarily suspended in eSM.
 Once the missing units are adopted in Peppol, they will be re-enabled in eSM and available to be used for e-invoicing.

 Possible Workarounds: In some cases, a mapping can be achieved by converting the corresponding amount to a unit of the same type, but with a different scale.
 Example: eSM has “GJPerDay” (gigajoule per day), but Peppol only has “P21” (kilojoule per day).
 Therefore, the corresponding amounts must be converted to kilojoule per day when generating the Peppol invoice.